Blackstone tops hedge fund investor list

-New York-based Blackstone Alternative Asset Management managed $39 billion in hedge fund assets as of Dec.
-31, up 15 percent on the year, InvestHedge's Billion Dollar Fund of Hedge Fund Club survey said.
+New York-based Blackstone Alternative Asset Management managed $39 billion (25 billion pounds) in hedge fund assets as of December 31, up 15 percent on the year, InvestHedge's Billion Dollar Fund of Hedge Fund Club survey said.

-HSBC Alternative Investments ranked second, running around $28.5 billion, while UBS Global Asset Management had almost $27 billion invested in hedge funds, growth of 16 percent on the previous year.
+HSBC (HSBA.L) Alternative Investments ranked second, running around $28.5 billion, while UBS UBSN.VX Global Asset Management had almost $27 billion invested in hedge funds, growth of 16 percent on the previous year.

 Fund of funds have watched their business shrink since the financial crisis - the industry managed $1 trillion in 2007.